YanrongWu/GITHUB_ID-PHBS_MLF_2019/Final Group Project/README.md

 > For Desicion Tree model, we can see the validation accuracy is improving as the proportion of traning set ***changing from 0.1 to 0.2)***, but stable after 0.2.
 The optimal accuracy is around ***86%*** which is similar to LR.
 >

-## 5  Assessment and Analytical Interpretation
+## 5  Experiment Assessment and Results

 |      | Model | Pair of Yields | Weight(L/S) | accuracy | Learning Curve |
 | ---- | ----- | -------------- | ----------- | -------- | -------------- |